JustinPatenaude/balticathletics/products/soccer.md

     3 available - Size 4
     2 available - Size 5
+- title: Deluxe Bungee Net Fastener (Pkg of 30)
+  image: "/10B3501_1-scaled-600x400.jpg"
+  price: 62
+  description: |-
+    4 pkgs available

+    The Deluxe Bungee Net Fasteners are designed to secure nets to any soccer goal with 4” x 2” or 4” x 4” square posts, and/or a round post that is greater than 3”.
+The bungee net fasteners feature a thick, black, elastic cord with knobs.
+The durable, elastic cord is UV-resistant which helps increase the longevity of each fastener.
+- title: 360 SVS10 Soccer Net Attachments (Pkg of 10)
+  image: "/SVS10-Soccer-VelcroNetAttachmentSet-800x1000px-600x750.jpg"
+  price: 16
+  description: These double-sided Velcro strips make attaching soccer nets to goal
+    posts much easier.
+With 10 pieces in the set, these durable Soccer Net Attachments are bright orange and measure 22” in length and 1” in height.
+- title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
+  image: "/2B7106_1_IMG_0101-600x400.jpg"
+  price: 78
+  description: |-
+    48" - $78.00
+    72" - $95.00

+    With the simple action of crossing and uncrossing your arms, the Infinity Pop-up Soccer Goals can be ready for play or get packed away.
+Infinity goals are ideal for small-sided training or simple backyard play.
+These goals includes a Polyester travel bag, Nylon pegs (for anchoring on grass surfaces), Elastic anchor tethers and Velcro fasteners (to hold goal in folded position).
+- title: Eletto Pop Up Goal Set - 3 sizes available (Sold as a pair)
+  image: "/b8561d_695bdb543d6a401da2c6fee2e5c696eb_mv2.webp"
+  price: 92
+  description: |-
+    AC0066 Small 30" wide x 18" tall - $75.00 (Special Order)
+    AC0064 Medium 48" wide x 30" tall - $92.00
+    AC0065 Large 72" wide x 42" tall - $116.00

+    Net pops up in seconds and can be easily flattened for transport.
+Great Net for training drills, accuracy as well as for beaches, backyards or fields.
+Polyester net, 15mm mesh.
+Floor corner in metal for durability covered in nylon for protection.
+Elastic hooks to lock to ground with pegs included).
+Velcro® fastener to hold goal in fold position.
+    Nylon carry bag included.
+Set of 2.

+    Color of products may vary.
 - title: Nike NKFC Total FC Soccer Ball - Size 4 & 5
   image: "/2020-04-14 16.27.06.jpg"
   price: 27